GET IN TOUCH

 Every year in British Columbia slightly more than 30,000 people die, many of whom have some assets and debts (“an estate”) and a variety of personal and business affairs that they leave behind.
-How the assets and debts are administered and how the proceeds of the estate are divided will depend on whether or not there was a Will in place and whether or not the will conforms to the requirements of the law – more specifically the Wills, Estates and Succession Act – which was recently updated with the new Act coming into force March 31, 2014.
-If there is no Will in place, the deceased is said to have died intestate and the estate is divided according to the provisions of the Wills, Estates and Succession Act that govern intestate estates.
+How the assets and debts are administered and how the proceeds of the estate are divided will depend on whether or not there was a will in place and whether or not the will conforms to the requirements of the law – more specifically the Wills, Estates and Succession Act (“WESA”) – which was recently updated with the new Act coming into force March 31, 2014.
+If there is no will in place, the deceased is said to have died intestate and the estate is divided according to the provisions of the WESA that govern intestate estates.

-3. Joint property was left to another beneficiary by the deceased.
-Joint home ownerships or joint accounts automatically become the property of the surviving owners as they have a “right of survivorship”.
-As such, joint property that is bequethed in a will to another beneficiary gives the surviving joint property owner a ground to dispute the Will.
+3. Joint property was left to another beneficiary by the deceased – Joint home ownership or joint accounts automatically become the property of the surviving owners as they have a “right of survivorship”.
+As such, joint property that is bequeathed in a will to another beneficiary gives the surviving joint property owner a ground to dispute the will.

-It is important to note that a Will is often just one part of an overall estate plan as there are other ways a person can transfer property in the wake of their death that fall outside of the purview of a Will.
-Prior to making any claims on an estate or disputing an existing will in British Columbia, it is best to consult a lawyer with expertise and experience in British Columbia Estate Law who can advise on whether or not you have grounds for making a claim under the specific circumstances faced and best enable a person to get their fair share of an estate.
+It is important to note that a will is often just one part of an overall estate plan as there are other ways a person can transfer property in the wake of their death that falls outside of the purview of a will.
+Prior to making any claims on an estate or disputing an existing will in British Columbia, it is best to consult a lawyer with expertise and experience in British Columbia estate law who can advise on whether or not you have grounds for making a claim under the specific circumstances faced and best enable a person to get their fair share of an estate.

 BC Vital Statistics Agency